AI & The Tradition of Regret

 A group of AI research luminaries has declared the need for tools that distinguish human users from artificial ones.

-Such “Personhood Crentials,” or PHCs, would help people protect themselves from privacy and security threats, not to mention the proliferation of falsehoods online, that will almost certainly come from a tidal wave of bots that get ever-better at impersonating people.
+Such “Personhood Credentials,” or PHCs, would help people protect themselves from privacy and security threats, not to mention the proliferation of falsehoods online, that will almost certainly come from a tidal wave of bots that get ever-better at impersonating people.

 Call it at Turing test for people.